Battle of New Bern: The fight

 The field was covered by a dense fog on the morning of March 14.
 Burnside ordered his forces to form and advance on the Rebel works.
 The Yankees did not have complete information concerning their opponents' disposition at this time; so far as they knew, the Confederate line extended only from the river to the brickyard.
 In keeping with this belief, Burnside ordered the First Brigade to engage the enemy left, while the Second Brigade would try to turn their right, at the brickyard.
 The eight howitzers were deployed across the county road.
 Third Brigade was held as a reserve.
 The Army also got some dubious support from the gunboats under Commander Stephen C. Rowan, who shelled the Rebel positions although they were hidden by intervening forests.
-This gunfire greatly disturbed the North Carolinians, but it was inaccurate enough that Burnside eventually asked Cowan to change direction.
+This gunfire greatly disturbed the North Carolinians, but it was inaccurate enough that Burnside eventually asked Rowan to change direction.

 Meanwhile, on the other side, General Branch had put his regiments into the line.
 From his left, at Fort Thompson, to the brickyard on his right, were the 27th, 37th, 7th, and 35th North Carolina regiments.
 His reserve was the 33rd Regiment.
 The right flank of the 35th was anchored in a brickyard kiln that was loopholed for artillery.
 The entire line beyond the railroad was occupied by a single regiment, the 26th North Carolina, plus a few companies of cavalry.
 The gap in his line created by the dogleg at the railroad was covered only by his weakest unit, a militia battalion with only two weeks of training, and armed with shotguns and hunting rifles.
 To give them additional support, he ordered up a two-gun battery of 24-pounders to the kiln, but they were not mounted when they came under attack.
 The First Brigade of the Union Army opposed them from the river to the railroad; right to left, the units were the 25th, 24th, 27th, and 23rd Massachusetts, and the 10th Connecticut.
 The Beaufort Road ran through the center of this line, and here General Foster placed the howitzers that had been dragged along.